FranckyU/fleet_router/README.md

 | GET    | `/api/stats`             | Reports how many fuel stations are in the DB, and how many of them have been geocoded so far |
 | GET    | `/api/debug/cache-stats` | Exposes the in-process counters from external API services                                   |

 ---

-## Roadmap

-- [x] Add `FuelStation` and `CachedRoute` models and migrations
-- [x] Register models in the Django admin
-- [x] Implement external API calls and refuel stations optimizer
-- [x] Add tests for the refuel stops optimized service layer
-- [ ] Gracefully handle the network timeout errors when calling OSRM or Nominatim APIs in the main endpoint call result.

----